livebook-dev/livebook/docs/deployment/clustering.md

 > #### Attention {: .warning}
 >
-> "auto" is only a valid value if you're running Livebook on Fly.io or Kubernetes.
+> "auto" is only a valid value if you're running Livebook's Docker image on Fly.io or Kubernetes.

 Detects the hosting platform and automatically sets up a cluster using DNS configuration.
 Currently the supported platforms are Fly.io and Kubernetes.